jbcodeforce/ML-studies/docs/genAI/rag.md

     Isolating vector stores for each domain can help maintain domain-specific information and improve model accuracy within individual domains

 ???- Info "In-context learning"
-    Traditional machine learning models are typically trained on fixed datasets and do not adapt well to new data or tasks without retraining from scratch.
-With NLP in-context learning involves continually updating the model as new data becomes available.
+    The NLP in-context learning involves continually updating the model as new data becomes available.
 The techniques include online learning, transfer learning, fine-tuning, or using memory-based architectures.

 ## Embeddings